-Mazal tov on your upcoming simcha!
+Mazal Tov on your upcoming simcha!

-Your child's Bar/Bat Mitzvah is one of the most important and formative milestones for a Jewish family.
+Your child's Bar/Bat Mitzvah is one of a Jewish family's most essential and formative milestones.
 It reaches not only the individual child, but also the community at large.
 It is a public and communal moment of recognition of the Torah values that unite us a Jewish nation.
 We look forward to partnering with you along the journey of preparing for and celebrating your child's Bar/Bat Mitzvah.
 Whether this is your first simcha or your fifth, whether you are beginning to plan or have already been planning for some time, these guidelines are meant to help answer questions, provide guidance and serve as a resource as you make your plans and preparations.
-NSHA sees your Bar/Bat Mitzvah celebration as a vital part of our school - home partnership.
-We will review these guidelines with our students in school, but ask that you also review them together with your child as you plan your simcha.
-Along the way, please do not hesitate to contact us should you wish to discuss individual or specific questions further.
+NSHA recognizes your Bar/Bat Mitzvah celebration as a vital part of our school - home partnership.
+We will review these guidelines with our students in school, but ask that you also review them with your child as you plan your simcha.
+Please do not hesitate to contact us should you wish to discuss specific questions further.

-The Bar or Bat Mitzvah celebration offers families an opportunity to share their values and their joy with the rest of the community, whose presence only reinforces and magnifies those values and that joy.
-It also offers families a chance to remind themselves of the values they hold dear and what they really want to celebrate.
+The Bar or Bat Mitzvah celebration offers families an opportunity to share their values and joy with the rest of the community, whose presence only reinforces and magnifies those values.
+It also gives families a chance to remind themselves of the values they hold dear and what they really want to celebrate.